 lifts you perform, in weight training...

-This also affects your ability to be able to walk and run faster and adds a tremendous boost of efficiency to your favorite sports...
+This also affects your ability to be able to walk and run faster and adds a tremendous boost of efficiency to your favourite sports...

 You should also understand the amount of calories that you will burn from leg training far exceeds anything you’ll burn from performing cardio.

 Every type of training, including cardio could go into the classification of (easy), if you specifically compare it to leg training.
 But two great things emerge from a good leg training routine with regards to burning calories...

 This is the amount of calories that your body will continue to burn after the initial leg workout, this can last up to 70 hours after the initial workout, depending how intensely you've trained them.
 That’s a tough calorie deficit burning program to compare anything else to.

 So let’s go deeper into some of the different exercises and strategies for your leg day.

 For beginners, you have some advantages over the intermediate level weight lifters.

 Your strength and development curve is sharper than more advanced lifters, this is because: as a beginner your strength curve has nowhere to go but up; if you're consistent, and progressive.

 Exercising caution on leg day, as you choose your poundage-level, avoid grossly exceeding your lifting level too quickly.
 Injury and sometimes even permanent or chronic injury can be direct result.